19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 • Frostbite Foods

-• The Pump House Restaurant โ€“ Scenic views of the Chena River right on the deck with amazing food and decent prices.
-Make a reservation or be prepared to wait!
+• The Pump House Restaurant โ€“ Scenic views of the Chena River on the deck, amazing food, and decent prices.
+Make a reservation, or be prepared to wait!

 • Pike’s Landing โ€“ A hot spot for all-you-can-eat Sunday brunch!